Emmanuelle Charpentier: Career and research

 Charpentier worked as a university teaching assistant at Pierre and Marie Curie University from 1993 to 1995 and as a postdoctoral fellow at the Institut Pasteur from 1995 to 1996.
 She moved to the US and worked as a postdoctoral fellow at Rockefeller University in New York from 1996 to 1997.
 During this time, Charpentier worked in the lab of microbiologist Elaine Tuomanen.
 Tuomanen's lab investigated how the pathogen Streptococcus pneumoniae utilizes mobile genetic elements to alter its genome.
 Charpentier also helped to demonstrate how S. pneumoniae develops vancomycin resistance.

 Charpentier was an assistant research scientist at the New York University Medical Center from 1997 to 1999.
 She worked in the lab of Pamela Cowin, a skin-cell biologist interested in mammalian gene manipulation.
 Charpentier published a paper exploring the regulation of hair growth in mice.
 She held the position of Research Associate at the St. Jude Children's Research Hospital and at the Skirball Institute of Biomolecular Medicine in New York from 1999 to 2002.

 After five years in the United States, Charpentier returned to Europe and became the lab head and a guest professor at the Institute of Microbiology and Genetics, University of Vienna, from 2002 to 2004.
 In 2004, Charpentier published her discovery of an RNA molecule involved in the regulation of virulence-factor synthesis in Streptococcus pyogenes.
-From 2004 to 2006 she was lab head and an assistant professor at the Department of Microbiology and Immunobiology.
-In 2006 she became a privatdozentin (Microbiology) and received her habilitation at the Centre of Molecular Biology.
+From 2004 to 2006, she was lab head and an assistant professor at the Department of Microbiology and Immunobiology.
+In 2006, she became a privatdozentin (Microbiology) and received her habilitation at the Centre of Molecular Biology.
 From 2006 to 2009 she worked as lab head and associate professor at the Max F. Perutz Laboratories.

 Charpentier moved to Sweden and became lab head and associate professor at the Laboratory for Molecular Infection Medicine Sweden (MIMS), at Umeå University.
 She held the position of group leader from 2008 to 2013 and was visiting professor from 2014 to 2017.
 She moved to Germany to act as department head and W3 Professor at the Helmholtz Centre for Infection Research in Braunschweig and the Hannover Medical School from 2013 until 2015.
-In 2014 she became an Alexander von Humboldt Professor.
+In 2014, she became an Alexander von Humboldt Professor.

 In 2015, Charpentier accepted an offer from the German Max Planck Society to become a scientific member of the society and a director at the Max Planck Institute for Infection Biology in Berlin.
-Since 2016, she has been an Honorary Professor at Humboldt University in Berlin; since 2018, she is the Founding and acting director of the Max Planck Unit for the Science of Pathogens.
+Since 2016, she has been an Honorary Professor at Humboldt University in Berlin.
 Charpentier retained her position as visiting professor at Umeå University until the end of 2017 when a new donation from the Kempe Foundations and the Knut and Alice Wallenberg Foundation allowed her to offer more young researchers positions within research groups of the MIMS Laboratory.
+In 2018, she became the founding and acting director of the Max Planck Unit for the Science of Pathogens.